aaronbloomfield/ics/uva/syllabus.md

 **Readings:** Due to the rapidly changing nature of this topic, there is no assigned textbook.
 Various online readings will be assigned.
 You should expect a reading quiz on the day that a reading is due.
 These quizzes may be online, so bring a connected device (phone is fine) to take said quizzes.

 **Purchases:** As mentioned above, no textbook is required for this course.
 You don't have to purchase anything else for this course.
-But you do have to have a relatively modern *notebook* computer -- both for the course content (online meetings and video) and for VirtualBox (see Computing Resources, below).
+But you do have to have a relatively modern *notebook* computer.
 If you do not have one, or yours breaks during the semester, speak to me as the department can loan you one.

 **Course Description:** This course is meant as a general introduction to cybersecurity.
 It will prepare students to take any of the follow-on cybersecurity courses within the curriculum.
 The course content is split into six "modules": introduction, ethics and policy, cryptography, networks, binary exploits, modern topics, and digital forensics.